How Long Can You Drive With Low Transmission Fluid?

 Transmission fluid has the following main functions:

-If transmission fluid is too low i.e. the transmission dipstick is bone dry, starting a vehicle with transmission fluid can damage the front pump (a pump that carries transmission fluid).
+If your vehicle lacks enough transmission fluid i.e. the transmission dipstick is bone dry, starting a vehicle with transmission fluid can damage the front pump (a pump that carries transmission fluid).

-In addition, low transmission fluid levels will cause the transmission to “lurch” when you engage gears or shift, or at times when you accelerate or brake.
+In addition, a burnt transmission fluid levels will cause the transmission to “lurch” when you engage gears or shift, or at times when you accelerate or brake.
 When low transmission fluid levels are combined with excessive heat and friction, transmission fluid may vaporize and form bubbles.

 Transmission fluid serves several purposes i.e. lubricating the gears, cooling the transmission, transferring power to the torque converter, and engaging the clutches with their optimum pressure.